akbargherbal/TreeType/README.md

 ### Parser (Tree-Sitter)

-TreeType uses [Tree-Sitter](https://tree-sitter.github.io/) to parse source code into an abstract syntax tree (AST), then converts it to a token-based JSON format optimized for progressive reveal typing.
+treetype uses [Tree-Sitter](https://tree-sitter.github.io/) to parse source code into an abstract syntax tree (AST), then converts it to a token-based JSON format optimized for progressive reveal typing.

 **Token Categories**: